Lemonszz/Biome-Makeover-Docs/content/notes/mob/rootling.md

 Rootlings are added as part of the [Dark Forest](notes/makeover/dark_forest) makeover.

-Part plant, part animal, the Rootling is a social creature that can either make a good snack or as a source of [Petals](notes/items/petals).
+Part plant, part animal, the Rootling is a social creature that can either make a good snack or as a source of [Petals](notes/item/petals).

 ## Behavior
-Rootlings natually spawn in the Dark Forest.
+Rootlings naturally spawn in the Dark Forest.

 They will wander around, interacting with each other and the world around them.
 They like to sit in the rain.

-They will flee the player if they are holding Shears, shearing a rootling will result in their petals being trimmed off and they will drop a color appropriate [Petal](notes/items/petals).
+They will flee the player if they are holding Shears, shearing a rootling will result in their petals being trimmed off and they will drop a color appropriate [Petal](notes/item/petals).

 They will be tempted towards bonemeal.